BMP vs CMP: Learn the Difference

 The Basic Metabolic Panel blood test is a test that determines your blood purity levels by measuring the essential parts of the blood like glucose concentration (glucose is a type of sugar your body uses for energy),

-often a spike in blood sugar level can cause a trigger to diabetes, so this test is a way to monitor the levels before/after the abnormality occurs.
+a spike in blood sugar level can cause a trigger to diabetes, so this test is a way to monitor the levels before/after the abnormality occurs.

-Blood urea and nitrogen (BUN) is a major component of BMP test which measures how much ‘urea nitrogen’, a protein breakdown product, is present in the blood and is tested to assess the health of your kidneys and how it is functioning.
+Blood urea and nitrogen (BUN) is a major component of the BMP test which measures how much ‘urea nitrogen’, a protein breakdown product, is present in the blood and is tested to assess the health of your kidneys and how it is functioning.

 What is CMP?

-The Comprehensive Metabolic Panel is a more detailed version of BMP which limits its monitoring to the functioning of the liver and blood purification.
+The Comprehensive Metabolic Panel is a more detailed version of BMP, which limits its monitoring to the functioning of the liver and blood purification.

-A complete comprehensive metabolic panel (CMP) is usually a part of the yearly check-up or may be used for monitoring any medical condition, such as high blood pressure or diabetes.
+A complete comprehensive metabolic panel (CMP) is a part of the yearly check-up or may be used for monitoring any medical condition, such as high blood pressure or diabetes.

-The CMP is usually costlier and more time taking than BMP because of the number of sub-tests it includes.
+The CMP is costlier and more time taking than BMP because of the number of sub-tests it includes.

 CMP includes all the sub-tests that are done in BMP, additionally, the following tests are done in CMP.
 Albumin (a protein that can indicate liver or kidney functionality) levels, alkaline phosphate (ALP) levels, Alanine aminotransferase ( an enzyme that can indicate liver abnormality)

 levels, full-body protein concentration on different sub-levels as well as bilirubin concentration in blood.
-The fluctuations in bilirubin-biliverdin or bile juice can indicate liver abnormality or onset of liver failure.
+The fluctuations in bilirubin-biliverdin or bile juice can indicate liver abnormality or the onset of liver failure.

 Main Differences Between BMP and CMP

-1. BMP means Basic Metabolism Panel whereas, CMP means Comprehensive Metabolic Panel.
+1. BMP means Basic Metabolism Panel, whereas CMP means Comprehensive Metabolic Panel.

-3. BMP costs around $10 to $46 and CMP is comparatively costlier ie: $10 to $78.
+3. BMP costs around $10 to $46, and CMP is comparatively costlier, ie, $10 to $78.

 5. BMP covers blood urea nitrogen (BUN), calcium, carbon dioxide, chloride, creatinine, glucose, potassium, and sodium levels but CMP being more vast, covers additionally total bilirubin, protein, and liver enzyme levels.